beomap/todo-backend-express-knex/docs.md

 - POST `/auth/register` - Register a new user
 - POST `/auth/login` - Login the user

-- POST `/auth/logout` - Logout the user //
+- POST `/auth/logout` - Logout the user
+- POST `/auth/me` - Logout the user

 #### Orgs

 - POST `/orgs` - Create new organization
 - GET `/orgs` - Get list of user's organization, support filter by name, pagination
-- GET `orgs/:id` - Get orgs details (members count, projects count) // WILL NOT IMPLEMENT
+- GET `orgs/:id` - Get orgs details (members count, projects count)
 - PUT `orgs/:id` - Update the orgs details
 - GET `orgs/:id/members` - Get orgs members with pagination
 - POST `orgs/:id/members` - Add an user to the orgs, only admin can do this